App Distribution for iOS, Android and Windows

 Summary

 In this article we have explained what Code Signing is all about and why it's needed to run your apps.
 We've also explored the different components and how they come together to distribute your apps in different ways.
-If you are having trouble with Code Signing or getting your apps to run when distributed with Updraft, feel free to contact us or read all further information in our blog post and we'll do our best to get you up and running.
+If you are having trouble with Code Signing or getting your apps to run when distributed with Updraft, feel free to or read all further information in our and we'll do our best to get you up and running.